-A PhD research methodologist and transparency activist, Dr. Wilde spent her graduate education at the University of Virginia studying technology.
-Her PhD research earned a highly competitive National Science Foundation (NSF) Doctoral Dissertation Research Improvement Grant.
+A research methodologist and transparency activist, Dr. Wilde spent her higher education at the University of Virginia (B.A., M.A., Ph.D.) studying political theory and science.
+There, her PhD research earned a highly competitive National Science Foundation (NSF) Doctoral Dissertation Research Improvement Grant.
 One of her graduate Freedom of Information Act (FOIA) requests became a successful, Knight Foundation-supported lawsuit against the Department of Defense.
 She went on to an NSF postdoctoral fellowship in UCLA Psychology’s prejudice and violence lab.
 This led to a fellowship at the Harvard Kennedy School’s inequality center, pitching police departments nationwide a database project to increase fairness and transparency while Ferguson burned.

 Social media/other web presence: Twitter @vk_wilde, Wilde Truth: Research Methods for Revolution (Substack newsletter with Facebook page), Mastodon @vera_wilde@nerdculture.de.